motykatomasz/DeepImagePrior/README.md

 ## How does it work?

-Lets assume that our image x is under following process:
+Lets assume that our image <inlineMath>x</inlineMath> is under following process:

 <inlineMath> x \Rightarrow Degradation \Rightarrow  \hat{x} \Rightarrow  Restoration \Rightarrow x^{*} </inlineMath>

 Our goal is to find <inlineMath> x^{*}</inlineMath>.
-We can do that by finding the MAP estimate of our posterior distribution of clean images:
+We can do this by finding the MAP estimate of our posterior distribution of clean images:

 ```katex {evaluate: true}
 MAP: x^{*} = argmax_{x} p(x|\hat{x})